-Our First Year Program is all about finding your footing in college.
-You begin by choosing a Colloquium, taught by faculty from across all disciplines.
-Colloquia are designed to enhance your communication skills and add your passion and experience to our learning community by asking you to evaluate and question course material.
-Held to just 16 students, your colloquium professor serves as your first academic advisor, giving you daily access to mentoring and academic support during your first semester.
+Our Urgent Questions First-Year Program is all about finding your footing in college.
+You begin by choosing an Enduring Questions Seminar, taught by faculty from across all disciplines.
+These seminars are designed to enhance your written and spoken communication skills and add your passion and experience to our learning community by asking you to critically examine complex, enduring questions.
+Held to just 17 students, your Urgent Questions Seminar professor serves as your first academic advisor, giving you daily access to mentoring and academic support during your first semester.

 We put our very best faculty in these classes.

 At most colleges the rough equivalent is the Writing 101 and 102 sequence.
 These are generally taught by a large pool of adjuncts, many of whom only have bachelor’s degrees.
-We have our most established faculty teaching these classes (including four deans for the 2012-2013 school year).
+We have our most established faculty teaching these classes.

 We keep them small and deliver lots of personal attention.

-The caps are at 16 on the Colloquia and usually 17 for the Seminars.
-This means our best faculty are lavishing lot of close attention on first year students.
-Students are asked to write at least two drafts of every paper, so they are getting lots of individual feedback on their written work.
+The caps are generally held at 17 in all the Seminars.
+This means our best faculty lavishing close attention on first year students.
+Students are asked to write at least two drafts of every paper, so they get lots of individual feedback on their written work.

-Every First Year class has a Student Teaching Assistant or Writing Assistant.
+Every First Year class has a Student Course Assistant or Writing Assistant.

 These student assistants are vital to providing “social counseling” to our students, helping integrate them into the Hiram community.
 They also are very strong academically and provide another set of talented eyes on our students’ written work.